matthieu-beteille/redux-data-fx/README.md

 Declarative Side Effects for Redux.

-There are many options out there to handle side effects with Redux (redux-coco, redux-blabla, redux-gnagna, redux-hiprx...).
-I didn't quite find what I wanted so I decided I'd made this small store enhancer..
+There are many options out there to handle side effects with Redux (redux-saga, redux-loop...).
+I didn't quite find what I wanted so I decided I'd made this small store enhancer.

-The idea is very simple: in addition of the new state, your reducers can now return a data structure describing the side effects you want to run.
+The idea is very simple: in addition of the new state, your reducers can now also return a data structure describing some side effects you want to run.
+(Your reducers remain pure functions.)

 This is very similar to `redux-loop`, mostly inspired by the elm architecture.
-But I'd say this implementation's idea comes from re-frame in cljs and its effectful handlers.
+But I'd say this very   implementation's idea comes from re-frame in cljs and its effectful handlers.

 (re-frame is an awesome project, you should definitely check it out https://github.com/Day8/re-frame/)